 Applying the three lessons is the first step towards growing sustainably over a few years, and if applied continuously, perhaps your business and mine will be around in 300 years’ time, just like Cambridge University Press.

-When you cannot find talent with all the skills you need, train them.
+Lesson one: When you cannot find talent with all the skills you need, train them.
 Universities produce some exceptional brains that need exposure and support to unlock their potential and make them highly effective at work.
 I have been training my teams relentlessly to date and after Harvard, I am going to double the effort.

-Engaging with the new generation will secure the supply of talent and build the future customer base.
-Millennials may think and act differently to Baby Boomers, Generation Jones and X - embrace this and capitalise on their unique qualities.
+Lesson two: Engaging with the new generation will secure the supply of talent and build the future customer base.
+Millennials may think and act differently to Baby Boomers, Generation Jones and X – embrace this and capitalise on their unique qualities.
 They will decide whether ‘they’ want to work for your company or buy from you in the future.
 Remember that.

-Trust is the new No. 1 commodity in business.
+Lesson three: Trust is the new No. 1 commodity in business.
 Many people feel let down by companies and institutions, and this has led to an understandable demand for honesty in interactions.
 I have always believed in being a ’good, honest broker‘ and the trust it builds brings long-standing mutual rewards.
 It was so refreshing to see this theme emerging from all the lessons and case studies at Harvard.

 Whatever the world looks like in a hundred years, and whether your clients and teams comprise of age-defeating Eco Boomers and Generation Zs, or some as yet to be discovered Generation Gigsters working autonomously, I am sure of one thing, the Harvard lessons are here to stay.
 Embrace them and flourish.